sevidmusic/Roady/README.md

 ```

 ./:
-authorities.json # defines authorities of the websites the module
+authorities.json Defines the authorities of the websites the module
-                 # will run on, for example:
+                 will run on, for example:

                  [
                      'localhost:8080',